Alcohol Sales Training - Bangor Public Health Skip to Content

 TIPS Class

-Participants attending the full training session and successfully completing the certification exam, will become a TIPS Certified server/seller for 3 years.
+Participants attending the full training session and successfully completing the certification exam, will become a certified server/seller for 3 years.
 Certifications are processed within 2-4 weeks following the class.
-The original certification card will be mailed to the participant at the address they provide on the exam sheet*.
-A copy of the certification card, along with the attendance record (class roster) will be mailed to the employer.
+The original certification will be mailed to the participant at the address they provide on the exam sheet*.
+A copy of the certification, along with the attendance record (class roster) will be mailed to the employer.

 Please don’t worry about the exam!
 Our goal is to ensure that all participants are successful in becoming certified.
 In the event that a participant does not pass the exam, one of the trainers will follow-up with you for a retake.
 Retakes are offered at no charge.